amitsaha/echorand.me/content/posts/mutual-tls-kubernetes.md

 ---

 I watched this presentation titled [Achieving Mutual TLS: Secure Pod-to-Pod Communication Without the Hassle](https://www.usenix.org/conference/srecon20americas/presentation/hahn) and that led me to explore a bit more on the state of Mutual TLS in Kubernetes.
-Here are some notes and references I came across that helped me learn more.
+Here are some notes with explorations and references I came across that helped me learn more.

+I will be using a cluster provisioned via [minikube](https://github.com/kubernetes/minikube)

 ## What is Mutual TLS Authentication?